johnperry-math/AoC2023/README.md

 The Rust took a lot longer to write because I had to figure out the pest crate, but I think it makes the top-level code easier to read, though I'm not so sure about `TryFrom<Pair> for Set`.

+## Day 3: Gear Ratios

+You need to get your gondola going!

+1. Sum the values of the parts in the schematic.
+   Parts are the numbers that are adjacent to a non-period, non-decimal symbol.
+1. Sum the gear "ratios".
+   Gears are the numbers adjacent to `*` symbols that have _only_ two numbers adjacent to them.

+### Unusual tools

+1. In Ada I was able to define a useful `Constrants` range type which made life a little annoying at one point.

+### Experience

+Kind of surprised I got this one right pretty quickly.